nomad-coe/nomad/paper.md

 uses NOMAD software as the bases for its federated FAIR data infrastructure [@scheffler:2022].

 [OPTIMADE](https://www.optimade.org/) [@andersen:2021] is an API specification (with associated software implementation) for materials science databases.
-NOMAD implements OPTIMADE and is an active part of the OPTIMADE consortium.
+NOMAD provides an implementation of the OPTIMADE specification and is an active part of the OPTIMADE consortium.

 Other materials science databases (and the respective software) focus on only publishing data that were produced by the group behind the database itself.
 Typical examples are databases of